jackycwwang/lhl-final-project/README.md

 #### Deep Learning

-- Training process:
+Training process:

 The following graph shows the recall and false positive metrics used in DL training on both Training set and validation set.

 ![](images/dl_train_loss.jpg)

-- Performance:
+Performance:

 ![](images/deep_learning.jpg)

 #### Autoencoder

-- Training loss:
+Training loss:

 ![](images/ae_train_loss.jpg)

-- Performance:
+Performance:

 ![](images/autoencoder.jpg)

-This result is interesting and out of our expectation.
+This result is interesting and beyond our expectations.
 As Autoencoder has been recently used for extremely rare anomaly detection; however, our result is really suffering compared to the model above.
-As thus, we have tried many different architectures, different metrics, and other configurations, the result is still barely improving.
+As thus, we tried many different architectures, different metrics, and other configurations, the result is still barely improving.
 After a few days trying to figure out where the problem is, we plot the distribution for reconstruction loss in normal and anomaly data as below:

 ![](images/ae_distribution.jpg)

-We came up to some conclusion:
+We came up with some conclusions:
 - This could be due to non-separable underlying patterns
 - Feature dimensionality is too low since we only have eight features
 - May need more data points

-### Tools used:
+### Tools used

+- Scikit-Learn
+- Tensorflow Keras
+- Matplotlib.pyplot
+- Seaborn

+### Folders and Files
+- **data**: Where the dataset is located
+- **dl_model**: The persisted trained Deep Learning model
+- **images**: images used for this README
+- **1.0 Exploratory Data Analysis.ipynb**: EDA analysis
+- **2.0 Creating a Baseline Model.ipynb**: Baseline model creation
+- **3.0 Random Forest Model.ipynb**: Random Forest model creation
+- **4.0 Deep Learning Model.ipynb**: Deep neural network learning model creation
+- **5.0 Autoencoder Model.ipynb**: Autoencoder model creation
+- **help_function.py**: Various refactored help functions used in all modeling tasks to make the code "DRY", and looking good

 ### What can go Further:
+- Combination of Online and Active Learning
+- Unsupervised anomaly detection
+- Various different kind of autoencoders

-### Reference:
+### Reference
 - Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

+### Acknowledgement
+- My deepest gratitude goes to the support from the XTAP program from [Invest Ottawa](https://www.investottawa.ca/), who makes my learning and thus this project possible!!
+- The DS learning journey in [Lighthouse Labs](https://www.lighthouselabs.ca/) is truly exclusive.
+It was challenging and fun.
+The design of the bootcamp can really accelerate the learning that I have never experienced before making me a well-rounded prosperous Data Scientist.
+Deeply grateful for offering such wonderful bootcamp!!